pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed 'other' graph showing for likert matrix questions when disallowed
 * Fixed timer not showing due to extra whitespace in javascript
 * Fixed W3C validation issues
+* Removed superfluous console.log() that was causing IE8 (and possibly other versions) to silently fail
 * Replace all PHP short tags with the longer tags to ensure compatibility with all PHP configurations
 * Added Spanish (es_ES) translation
 * Added Italian (it_IT) translation